EU pushes forward with post-Brexit forum for EU, UK financial regulators

 The EU has granted 'equivalence' or EU market access to derivatives clearing houses in London until the end of June 2025.

-In the meantime, the bloc has proposed a draft law to force banks and asset managers in the EU to shift a yet-to-be-decided chunk of their clearing from London to the bloc, though industry officials expect equivalence to be extended in some form after June 2025.
+In the meantime, the bloc has proposed a draft law to force banks and asset managers in the EU to shift a yet-to-be-decided chunk of their clearing home from London, though industry officials expect equivalence to be extended in some form after June 2025.

 ((huw.jones@thomsonreuters.com; +44 207 542 3326; Reuters Messaging: huw.jones.thomsonreuters.com@reuters.net))